 1. A photo of the back of your students’ heads, or in profile, while they’re busy with schoolwork.

 2. A photo that includes your students’ hands only.
-They could be holding supplies you purchased with your donation, or a thank you note.
+They could be holding supplies you purchased with your donation.

 3. A photo of your students’ creatively hiding their faces.
-As in example 2, they could be holding supplies you purchased with your donation, or a thank you note.
+As in example 2, they could be holding supplies you purchased with your donation.